TrossenRobotics/agilex_hunter_20_docs/_sources/index.rst

     :width: 400px
     :align: center

-The AgileX HUNTER 2.0 is designed for large payloads and autonomous driving applications.
+The AgileX Robotics HUNTER 2.0 is designed for large payloads and autonomous driving applications.
 Leveraging front-wheel Ackermann steering and a rocker suspension, HUNTER 2.0 can handle 5cm obstacles and inclines up to 10° while carrying payloads of up to 150kg (330lbs).
 The standard 24V30Ah power system allows HUNTER 2.0 to travel 22km (13.6miles) and up to 40km (24.9miles) with